ROOT files contain C++ objects that are stored to disk. You can open files when starting ROOT

 you can browse all ROOT objects within a ROOT file.

-rootbrowse or for instance as part of a ROOT session:
+rootbrowse command or as part of a ROOT session, instantiating a

 Double-click the ROOT file to inspect its content.